msd-sajjad007/ultimate-video-downloader/Readme.md

 ### Download History
 - Switch to **History** tab to view past downloads
-- Search by title, URL, or date
-- Re-download failed items or export to CSV

 ### Tips
 - **Quality Selection**: "Best" gets the highest available; specific resolutions (e.g., 720p) cap at that height